IT - Master of Science (MSc) in Business Administration and Information Systems

 1. Students who successfully complete the programme earn the degree Master of Science (MSc) in Business Administration and Information Systems, in Danish: cand.merc.(it.).
 The Latin title is candidatus/candidata mercaturae et informationis technologiae.

-(2) This programme is governed by the Study Board for the BSc and MSc in Business Administration and Information Systems, MSc in Business Administration and Ebusiness, and BA in Information Management.
+(2) This programme is governed by the Study Board for the BSc and MSc in Business Administration and Information Systems, MSc in Business Administration and Ebusiness, BA in Information Management, and MSc in Business Administration and Data Science.

 (4) The programme duration refers to the number of student full-time equivalents according to which the programme is structured.
 A full-time equivalent corresponds to one year of work by a full-time student and corresponds to an annual workload of 1650 working hours corresponding to 60 ECTS credits (European Credit Transfer System).
 The workload includes scheduled classes, preparation for classes, completion of written assignments, other teaching activities, independent study as well as preparation for, and participation in examinations.